 Instant Pot DUO60

-Luckily, most people won't need to spend $200+ to get all the functionality they want from a pressure cooker.
-The Instant Pot DUO60, which lists for $100 and generally sells for a bit less, provides everything you need to expedite and expand the cooking options for anything from a single person to a family of 4.
+Luckily, most people won't need to spend mutiple hundreds of dollars to get all the functionality they want from a pressure cooker.
+The Instant Pot DUO60, which generally sells for a two-digit price, provides everything you need to expedite and expand the cooking options for anything from a single person to a family of 4.
 It cooks everything from grains to meat to dense chilis wonderfully, and we found its stainless steel pot more convenient to clean than its non-stick brethren.
 Though it may seem like a minor feature, we loved that the Instant Pot's lid could be held upright in either one of the unit's handles.
 This meant no holding the lid and dripping water on the counter, and that lefties could stow the lid in a more favorable stirring position.
 All this is topped off by a nice, user-friendly interface.
-If you want more cooking presets the Instant Pot DUO Plus 9-in-1 adds egg, cake, and sterilize functions for another $30.
+If you want more cooking presets the Instant Pot DUO Plus 9-in-1 adds egg, cake, and sterilize functions for a slightly higer price.

 The Instant Pot does have a couple drawbacks, but they are all minor and are only shortcomings when compared to the much more expensive Breville The Fast Slow Pro.
 First, it doesn't have as many preset cooking functions as the Breville (nor does the upgraded Instant Pot DUO Plus 9-in-1).
 However, we felt like it had all the presets that the vast majority of people will use, so we doubt anyone will find this limiting in daily use.
 It also didn't cook quite as tender ribs as the Breville.
 They were still great, but just didn't fall off the bone quite as readily.
 For most people looking for a pressure cooker, the Instant Pot DUO60 offers everything you need and then some at a reasonable price.

 Read review: Instant Pot DUO60